 Internship in Public Administration

 An academically relevant work experience within the federal, state, or local government structure, or within other political organizations such as nonprofit organizations, as arranged by the department.
 The experience will be supervised closely both by the local internship coordinator and the departmental staff.
 A written report relating the field experience to academic training will be required.
 Repeatable for credit - maximum 12.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.

 Civic Engagement and the Wisconsin Idea

 The study of the Wisconsin Idea of Community Service and late twentieth century communitarian and service learning philosophies are examined.
 The course includes service learning work in non-profit and local governmental agencies as well as the study of the meaning of democracy, citizenship, personal political efficacy, leadership and political culture.
 Lect.
 1, Lab 4.
 Prerequisite: junior standing.
-Offered Fall.
+Offered Occasionally.

 PUB 453 Cr.3

 The management of nonprofit organizations has become an increasingly important field of study given the importance and role of nonprofit organizations within our society.
 This course will provide students with a general overview of management practices that are specific to nonprofit organizations.
 Specifically, this course will examine the scope, dimensions, and roles of nonprofit organizations, particularly those designated by the IRS as 501(c)(3), in order to understand their distinctive characteristics and functions in society.
 Prerequisite: POL 102 or junior standing.
-Offered Alternate Years.
+Offered Occasionally.